 - Advertisement -

-Ankara welcomes ‘s efforts to establish communication between Turkey and Syria, and will continue its own efforts to prepare the ground for normalizing relations with Damascus in good faith, without preconditions, the Turkish Foreign Ministry told RIA Novosti earlier this week.
+Ankara welcomes Russia‘s efforts to establish communication between Turkey and Syria, and will continue its own efforts to prepare the ground for normalizing relations with Damascus in good faith, without preconditions, the Turkish Foreign Ministry told RIA Novosti earlier this week.

-Foreign Minister Sergey Lavrov announced on August 31 that a meeting in the format of Russia, , Turkey, and Syria to normalize Ankara-Damascus relations will take place in the near future.
+Russian Foreign Minister Sergey Lavrov announced on August 31 that a meeting in the format of Russia, Iran, Turkey, and Syria to normalize Ankara-Damascus relations will take place in the near future.
 He recalled that the parties managed to hold a meeting in 2023, involving defense ministries, foreign ministries, and special services, in an attempt to discuss conditions that could lead to normalization between Syria and Turkey.

 There have been reports of a possible meeting between Assad and Erdoğan in recent times.
 For instance, the Hürriyet newspaper quoted sources as saying that such a meeting was expected to take place in Baghdad in August.
 Other media outlets noted that the talks might occur in Moscow.
 In early August, Russian Deputy Foreign Minister Mikhail Bogdanov stated that Russia was ready to host the meeting.